Grand Slam (tennis): French Open

 The French Open, also known as Roland Garros, is the second Grand Slam tournament of the year, played annually in late May and early June.
-It was first held in 1891 on the sand courts of the Societé de Sport de Île de Puteaux, in Puteaux, Île-de-France, and repeatedly changed venues over the years before settling on the clay courts at the Stade Roland-Garros in Paris, France, where it has been contested since 1928.
-Both the venue and the tournament are named "Roland Garros" after the pioneering French aviator.
+A French championships closed event (restricted to members of French clubs) was first held in 1891 on the sand courts of the Societé de Sport de Île de Puteaux, in Puteaux, Île-de-France, and changed venues over the years.
+In 1925 the French championships became a Grand Slam event for the first time.
+It was open to all amateurs and since 1928 has been held on clay courts at the Stade Roland-Garros in Paris, France.
+The venue is named "Roland Garros" after the pioneering French aviator.

 Organized by the Fédération française de tennis (FFT), formerly known as the Fédération Française de Lawn Tennis until 1976, the French Open is the only Grand Slam tournament played on a red clay surface.
 It is generally considered to be the most physically demanding tennis tournament in the world.

-Until 1925, the tournament was known as the Championnats de France (French Championships), and only French players and foreign members of French clubs were eligible to compete in it.
-Before then, the World Hard Court Championships was considered the premier clay championship in France as it admitted international competitors, and it is therefore often seen as the true precursor to the modern French Open.
-From 1925 onward, the French Championships became open to all international amateurs and was rebranded as Internationaux de France (French Internationals), and it was first held as an International Lawn Tennis Federation–sanctioned major championship in the same year.
+The World Hard Court Championships was considered the premier clay championship in France from 1912–1923 (apart from one year held in Belgium) as it admitted international competitors, and it is therefore often seen as the true precursor to the French Open before 1925.
+The French championships was first held as an International Lawn Tennis Federation–sanctioned major championship in 1925.

-Today, it has draws that host 256 singles players, 128 doubles teams and 32 mixed doubles teams, with the total prize money for the 2022 tournament being €43,600,000.
+Today, it has draws that host 256 singles players, 128 doubles teams and 32 mixed doubles teams, with the total prize money for the 2025 tournament being €56,352,000.
 The 2018 edition saw a record attendance of 480,575 spectators.